Two remote counting events induced by a single photon

 \

-Though there is no fundamental reason that forbids SPATP, it is conceptually nontrivial since one might naturally expect that a single particle can only trigger a single detection count at one place.
-Here we construct a simple model to illustrate how a higher-frequency photon pulse propagating in free space can excite nonlocally two remote low-transition-frequency qubits separated by a distance comparable to the spatial length of the photon pulse.
-Subsequently, each of the two remote qubits emits a real photon which is then captured by a local single-photon detector~\cite{Hadfield2009NPhoton}, leading to two remote measurement clicks.
-In this way, SPATP is manifested in the nonlocal excitation of the two remote qubits and the two subsequent low-frequency single-photon detection counts by a single high-frequency photon.
-A single photon is an intrinsic nonlocal object as has been demonstrated in the fruitful investigations on the single-photon two-mode entanglement~\cite{Tan1991PRL,Hardy1994PRL,Enk2005PRA,Salart2010PRL} and EPR steering based on the homodyne measurement~\cite{Fuwa2015NCom}.
-However, since these works consider direct measurements on the photon itself, it is impossible to have two single-photon counts as has been well elaborated recently~\cite{Aiello2021arXiv,Aiello2023Quantum}.
-Our findings differ fundamentally from these studies by demonstrating the ability of a single photon to yield two remote single-photon measurement counts.
-Therefore it represents a significant step forward to demonstrate the possibility of SPATP, which supports Einstein's thought experiment.
+Though there is no fundamental reason forbidding TRESP, it is conceptually nontrivial since one might naturally expect that a single particle can only trigger a single detection count at one place.
+Here we propose a simple model to illustrate how a higher-frequency photon pulse propagating in free space can excite nonlocally two remote lower-transition-frequency qubits, which are separated by a distance comparable to the spatial length of the photon pulse.
+Subsequently, each of the two excited qubits emits a real photon which is then captured by a local single-photon counting detector~\cite{Hadfield2009NPhoton}, leading to two remote measurement clicks.
+In this way, TRESP is manifested in the simultaneous excitation of the two remote qubits by a single high-frequency photon and the two subsequent low-frequency single-photon counting counts.
+The nonlocal action of a single photon has been revealed in the fruitful investigations on the single-photon two-mode entanglement~\cite{Tan1991PRL,Hardy1994PRL,Enk2005PRA,Hessmo2004PRL,Salart2010PRL} and EPR steering based on the homodyne measurement~\cite{Fuwa2015NCom}.
+However, in these works, a single photon always leads to a single counting event, but is impossible to trigger two counts as has been well elaborated recently~\cite{Aiello2021arXiv,Aiello2023Quantum}.
+Our findings differ fundamentally from these studies by demonstrating the ability of a single photon to yield two remote single-photon counting counts.
+Therefore, TRESP described here justifies Einstein's thought experiment from a completely new and fundamental perspective.

+In addition, our model assumes that each of the two qubits is coupled to a single-mode cavity in the ultra-strong coupling~(USC) regime~\cite{Ciuti2006PRA, FornDiaz2019RMP,Kockum2019NatRevPhys}.
+It has been recently demonstrated that in this USC regime two qubits placed in a single-mode cavity can be excited simultaneously by a single photon~\cite{Garziano2016PRL,Tomonaga2023arXiv}, which, however, can not be considered as a manifestation of TRESP.
+This is because that the single-mode cavity does not taken into account the spatial degree of freedom of the photon, and thus the whole cavity mode volume has to be considered as a single place for the photon detection.
+Furthermore, it has been shown that a single photon can excite two qubits individually placed in two coherently coupled cavities~\cite{Garziano2020SciRep}, which, again, can not be considered as TRESP since no spatial distance between the two cavities is included.